SeisComP/seiscomp/doc/base/tutorials/help.rst

 HTML documentation
 ------------------

 Most modules have HTML documentation.
-When installed, it can be found in :program:`scconfig` under *Docs*.
+When installed, it can be found in :ref:`scconfig` under *Docs*.
 The HTML documentation can also be reached from the *Help*  menu of all GUIs.
 It contains the description of configuration and command-line parameters along with an overview with many detailed information.